firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 ## Create a branch

 Open up the command palette again by pressing `F1`.
 Type in `branch` and select the `create branch` command from there.
-In the next step type in the name of your new branch, for example `add-david-kroell`.
+In the next prompt, type in a descriptive name of your new branch, for example `add-david-kroell`.
 Press enter and the branch will be created.
-The branch is also already checked out.
+The branch will also already be checked out.
 [What does checkout mean?](https://www.git-scm.com/docs/git-checkout)

 <img src="assets/vscode-2018-08-branch.png" alt="Branches Command Palette" />

 ## Make necessary changes

-Open `Contributors.md` and add your name anywhere in the file.
+Open the `Contributors.md` file and add your name anywhere in the file.
 This file contains GFM (GitHub Flavored Markdown) which is a proprietary flavor of the <a href="https://en.wikipedia.org/wiki/Markdown">markdown</a> syntax.

 Copy one of the other contributors&apos; lines and modify it with your name to make sure you get the syntax right - it can be picky.